CNFP: Optimizing Cloud-Native Network Function Placement with Diffusion Models on the Cloud Continuum

-Based on these ideas, this article presents a solver based on diffusion models for SFC/CNF placement across the cloud continuum.
-First, in Sec.~\ref{sec-ii}, we present multiple related works with our contributions.
-How we model the network of our system, how CNFs and SFCs are defined and the formulation of the problem are presented in Sec.~\ref{sec-iii}.
-The design and implementation of the solver based on diffusion models and GNNs is explained in Sec.~\ref{sec-iv}, and the explanation of how we evaluate, compare and obtain results to measure our model can be found in Section~\ref{sec:results}.
-Concluding remarks, actual limitations and future work are given in Section~\ref{sec-v}.
+The remainder of the paper is organized as follows.
+First, in Section~\ref{sec:related-work}, we present the main prior works related to our contributions.
+How we model the network of our system, how CNFs and SFCs are defined and the formulation of the problem are presented in Section~\ref{sec:system-model}.
+The design and implementation of the solver based on diffusion models and Graph Neural Networks (GNNs) is explained in Section~\ref{sec:diffusion-solver}, and the explanation of how we evaluate, compare and obtain results to measure our model can be found in Section~\ref{sec:results}.
+Concluding remarks, actual limitations and future work are given in Section~\ref{sec:conclusions}.